 At our Town Hall Seattle lecture, we went through the steps on how to make the perfect cup of French press coffee at home.
 If you need somewhere to get great quality coffee, you can get it from places like Iron and Fire.
-If you are a coffee lover and enjoy this then you might want to learn how to make some different types of coffees to add to your repetoire.
+There are alternatives to purchasing pre-roasted coffee beans however.
+For example, you can also roast your beans at home using a coffee roaster.
+Roasting your own beans can allow you to have more control over the final flavour of your brew.
+Furthermore, if you are a coffee lover and enjoy this then you might want to learn how to make some different types of coffees to add to your repetoire.
 You could always head over to Convergent Coffee where they will teach you how to become awesome cappuccino makers.
 For those of you who couldn’t attend or for those of you who were there, but want to go over the steps again… here is what you need to do to get that perfect cup:

 1. Use coarse, freshly ground coffee.
 We are enjoying Herkimer coffee at the moment.